-To install packages on the PowerWorks Service Release CD use the pkgadd (1M) command.

-Refer to the pkgadd (1M) manual page at the end of these release notes for more details.
+To install packages on the PowerWorks Service Release CD use pkgadd(1M).
+Refer to the pkgadd(1M) manual page at the end of these release notes for more details.
 In addition, see the Chapter on "Installing Add-On Software" in the System Administration Manual Volume 1 (Pubs No. 0890429) for more information.